Just arrived? Read from the beginning here.

 Just like him.

 A sudden, clank of armor at the gate: Ivan arrives, armed with a spear.
-He parts the knights with his presence.
+He parts the soldiers with his presence.

 Before looking, Liev feels the shadow, turns to swing.
 Steel and iron clash, lock…